felixschndr/mealie-bring-api/README.md

 The self-hosted recipe manager [Mealie](https://github.com/mealie-recipes/mealie) startet to support sending a recipe to a Bring shopping list with this [PR](https://github.com/mealie-recipes/mealie/pull/3448).
 However, this requires the Mealie instance to be publicly available (from the internet).
 Since many users want their self-hosted services to **not** be available from the internet, I chose to create this integration.

-This project provides the source code and a container image for a simple webserver which listens for requests by the Mealie instance and adds the ingredients of a recipe to a specified Bring shopping list.
+This project provides a simple webserver which offers two main actions:
+1. Adding ingredients from a Mealie recipe to a specified Bring shopping list
+2. Moving all ingredients from a Mealie shopping list to a specified Bring shopping list (optional)

+If you like the project, please consider giving it a star on GitHub, thank you very much! ⭐

 ## Architecture